Connor-Turlan/react-estore/README.md

 ## Setup

-You will require a Firebase apikey for this project to work.
+You will require a Firebase API key for this project to work.
 By default the path of the firebase.json file is `/src/data/firebase.json`.

 Clone the project.